Ecuador

 Farmers are trained in sustainable production practices, with a focus on environmental standards.
 The project facilitates farmer registration with the Family Farmer Producers (AFC), improving access to certification and compliance with sustainability requirements.

-The activity is especially aimed towards inclusion of marginalised peoples, e.g. women, indigenous communities.
+The activity is especially aimed towards inclusion of marginalised population, e.g. women, indigenous communities.

-SAFE Ecuador supports smallholder farmers of the cocoa, coffee, and palm oil production, with a special focus on women and indigenous communities, to enhance production capacities and ensure deforestation-free practices.
+SAFE Ecuador supports smallholder farmers of the cocoa and coffee production, with a special focus on women and indigenous communities, to enhance production capacities and ensure deforestation-free practices.
 The project supports local and national roundtables on sustainable production, as well as the national inter-institutional committee on sustainable production and commercialisation (CIPCS – Comité Interinstitucional de Producción y Comercialización Sostenible).

 Traceability and Due Diligence

-Traceability systems and due diligence pilots are implemented across several producer organisations.
-Through capacity building and risk mitigation analysis, it is ensured that the produced cocoa and coffee meet EUDR requirements.
+Traceability systems and due diligence processes are implemented across several producer organisations.
+Through capacity building and risk mitigation analysis, it is ensured that the produced cocoa and coffee meets EUDR requirements.

-Through a ToT on Traceability the knowledge and expertise is disseminated on national level.
+Through a ToT on Traceability, an autoguided online training and a traceability manual for smallholders, the knowledge and expertise is disseminated on national level.

 Strengthening Market Access